pokt-network/pocket-core/README.md

   -dfile string
     	specifies the filepath for developer_whitelist.json
 	(default "[datadir]/developer_whitelist.json")
-  -discport string
-    	specifies the client port of the centralized dispatcher (default "8080")
   -disip string
     	specifies the address of the centralized dispatcher (default "localhost")